-The data shows that final statements in accepted cases are more likely to contain a recommendation than in non-accepted cases: 64% of all accepted cases reviewed contain a recommendation and 21% of all non-accepted cases reviewed contain a recommendation.14
+The data shows that final statements in accepted cases are more likely to contain a recommendation than in non-accepted cases: 64% of all accepted cases reviewed contain a recommendation and 21% of all non-accepted cases reviewed contain a recommendation.
+14

 Recommendations are also made by NCPs when the parties reached an agreement (see Figure 2 below).
 Agreements can either be reached within the NCP process (i.e. the parties have reached an agreement in the framework of mediation organised by the NCP) or outside the NCP process (i.e. the parties, while an NCP case was ongoing, have reached an agreement outside the framework of the specific instance process).
-NCPs have more frequently made recommendations when the agreement was reached within the NCP process contain a recommendation, and 38% of cases when an agreement was reached by the parties within the NCP process contain a recommendation.15
+NCPs have more frequently made recommendations when the agreement was reached within the NCP process: 56% of cases when an agreement was reached by the parties within the NCP process contain a recommendation, and 38% of cases when an agreement was reached outside the NCP process contain a recommendation.
+15